Primaloft is undoubtedly the best synthetic insulator.

 If you avoid bleach and heat, Primaloft fibers will stay intact, and hold their shape.
 And you’ll need to avoid liquid fabric softeners or dryer sheets, because fabric softener coats polyester fibers.

-Heat makes polyester sticky at best, and melt at worst.
 And fabric softener coats the fibers, which also makes them sticky.
 Both situations result in the fibers clumping up.
 And you end up with a lumpy pillow.
 Not a fluffy pillow.

 With Primaloft (and polyester in general), dry on low or no-heat, avoid bleach, and don’t use fabric softener.